JujuAdams/Dynamo/latest/README.md

 Dynamo addresses three shortcomings of GameMaker's native datafiles implementation:

 1. Datafiles cannot be updated once GameMaker has started running your game.
 Dynamo allows for automatic update of the datafiles available to your game whilst it's running
 2. GameMaker doesn't allow access to Note assets in your game, instead requiring that simple text files are edited using a totally separate program.
-Dynamo automatically packages Note assets with your game and they can be easily accessed at runtime with either [`DynamoNoteString()`](gml-functions?id=dynamonotestringname-default) or [`DynamoNoteBuffer()`](gml-functions?id=dynamonotebuffername).
+Dynamo automatically packages Note assets with your game and they can be easily accessed at runtime with [`DynamoNoteLoad()`](gml-functions?id=dynamonoteloadname).
 Dynamo will ignore any Notes that have the `dynamo ignore` tag assigned to them.
 3. Dynamo allows you to set up simple data definition scripts (typically JSON) to be live updated at runtime.
 Add the `dynamo` tag to a script to indicate that Dynamo should check for changes in the source file and then update your game

 ## Suggestions For Use